Adult care complaint in Oxfordshire

 They will have a process in place for managing complaints and listening to concerns that are raised.

-Wherever you raise a concern it should be listened to and taken seriously.
+Wherever you raise an adult care complaint in Oxfordshire, it should be listened to and taken seriously.
 The good and bad things people raise can help improve services for everyone.
 You will not be treated unfairly because of anything you raise.
 It is never wrong to give the service a call.

 The Comments and Complaints Team will help you decide what to do – you do not have to make a formal complaint to talk things through.

 or contact the team on: 01865 323589,

 Comments and Complaints Service

 County Hall, New Road,